Busy food service venues in large urban areas often have many customers and employees interacting with one another.

 The situation can get even more hectic at drive-thru locations where the employees are hurriedly completing one order after the other to maintain the sales volume.
 However, such actions can increase the risk of an accident or mishap, resulting in injuries to the customer.

-Businesses like Starbucks have the responsibility and duty of care towards their customers to ensure reasonably safe conditions and warn customers of the potential hazards.
-Failure to take such measures can hold Starbucks liable for any injuries as a result of an accident.
+Starbucks had taken the media spotlight several times when severe burn incidents started arising due to their overly hot drinks and faulty lidded caps.
+Businesses like Starbucks have the responsibility and duty of care toward their customers to ensure reasonably safe conditions and warn customers of potential hazards.
+Failure to take such measures can hold Starbucks liable for any injuries resulting from an accident.

 Ehline Law and our Starbucks injury attorneys have helped protect injured victims from negligent businesses and recovered financial compensation to provide them with the financial stability they need after an accident and extensive surgery.

 You may wonder whether customers have taken any action against businesses for injuries resulting from hot coffee spills and whether that has resulted in any settlement.